amingilani/mining-scripts/README.md

 1. A Zcash address (or use `t1V95okrCXsjuTYPjjWPUnNfXBUeozvQ83s`)
 2. A Papertrail account to monitor your ~~cattle~~ miners
-3. Cloud-init capabilities in your host
+3. Optional: cloud-init capabilities in your host

 To start: